softwareconstruction240/autograder/docs/overall-grading-flow.md

 - Omits Error handling and paths.
 - Encapsulates supporting utilities and grading infrastructure within the `Service` component for simplicity.

-More specific details concerning the grading flow (which is handled asynchronously) can be seen [here](#grading-flow-diagram)
+More specific details concerning the grading flow (which is handled asynchronously) can be seen [here](#grading-flow-diagram).
 ```mermaid
 sequenceDiagram
     actor client